PriyankaSelvan/eXpress-Data-Path--Setup/index.md

 char __license[] __section("license") = "GPL";
 ```

-The first two _#define_ are to be defined and are workarounds for clang not being able to work with _asm_goto_ constructs.
+The first two _#define_ are to be defined and are workarounds for clang not being able to work with _asm_goto_ constructs. __These two definitions must be done in all XDP programs__.
 For this simple program, the section name in `SEC(" ")` has to be `prog` because clang looks for this section.
 In the later part of this page, user programs that compile and load kernel programs will be written in which case the section name need not be `prog`. the `xdp_drop` function, recieves the packet in `ctx` at the interface we load the XDP program to.
 The functions returns the value `XDP_DROP` forcing all packets at the interface to be dropped.
 The _license_ section is also necessary to access _GPL_ licensed BPF features.

 Build the program
 ```